 “These are the words which I spoke unto you, while I was yet with you, that ALL THINGS MUST BE FULFILLED, which were written in the law of Moses, and in the prophets, and IN THE PSALMS, concerning me.
 Then opened he their understanding, that they might understand the Scriptures” (Luke 24:44-45).

 “Now learn a parable of the fig tree; when its branch is yet tender, and puts forth leaves, you know that summer is near: So likewise you, when you shall see all these things, know that it is near, even at the doors.
-Verily I say unto you, This generation shall not pass away, till all these things be fulfilled” (Matthew 24:32-34).
+Verily I say unto you, This generation shall not pass away, till all these things be fulfilled.”
+(Matthew 24:32-34)

-Listen, in a parable things always represent other things, like in Jesus’ parable of the sower, the “seed” represented the “Word of God”, and in his parable of the tares, the “tares” represented the “children of the wicked one” (Matthew 13:38).
+Listen, in a parable things always represent other things.
+For example, in Jesus’ parable of the sower, the “seed” represented the “Word of God” (Mark 4:14), and in his parable of the tares, the “tares” represented the “children of the wicked one” (Matthew 13:38).

-“I (God) found Israel like grapes in the wilderness; I saw your fathers as the firstfruits on the fig tree” (Hosea 9:10).
+“I (God) found ISRAEL like grapes in the wilderness; I saw your fathers as the firstfruits on the Fig Tree.”
+(Hosea 9:10)

-What’s fascinating about this parable is the fact that when Jesus uttered it, Israel was still a nation of people.
+What’s fascinating about this parable is the fact that when Jesus uttered it, Israel was still a nation!
 They were just under Rome’s control.
-In other words, through this parable, Jesus was ALSO prophesying the destruction of the nation of Israel!
-And sure enough, in AD 70, that happened.
-So, WHEN did the nation of Israel STUNNINGLY and AMAZINGLY come back on the map again?
-AD 1948!
+In other words, through this parable, Jesus was actually prophesying the destruction of the nation of Israel!
+And sure enough, around AD 70, that happened — Rome destroyed Jerusalem.

-“The days of our lives are 70 years; and if by reason of strength they are 80 YEARS, yet is their strength labor and sorrow, for it is soon cut off, and we FLY AWAY” (Psalms 90:10).
+“The days of our lives are 70 years; and if by reason of strength they are 80 YEARS, yet is their strength labor and sorrow, for it is soon CUT OFF, and we FLY AWAY” (Psalms 90:10).

 Click Image to See Full Size

-The Fig Tree (Israel) Puts Forth Leaves(May 14, 1948)
+The Fig Tree (Israel) Put Forth Leaves(May 14, 1948)